tinsir888/study-notes-mkdocs/docs/audatalogi/24FFairAI/2_PropFairClu.md

 >
 > - Greedy Capture will open $x_2$ and $x_4$.
 The coalition $\{a_1,a_2\}$ can each reduce their distance by factor $1+\sqrt2$ and $\epsilon\to0$ by deviating to $x_1$.

-{% note warning modern %}
+!!! warning

     I strongly suspect that the PROP fairness notion in clustering is thought after the algorithm.🤐

-{% endnote %}

 :question:Open Problem: Can we fill the gap between $1+\sqrt 2$ and $2$ by inventing new algorithm?
 Or can we invent a new algorithm that has a better bound than $1+\sqrt2$?